 BEST newest PCB x-ray capabilities answer these modern challenges.
 Offering real-time, off-axis x-ray, our system is designed specifically for x-ray inspection of PCBs, whether for failure analysis or for production inspection.
 Samples can be manipulated with a 360 degree rotational axis, and up to 75 degree oblique viewing angle, while the powerful software allows operators and engineers to visualize the most challenging assemblies.
 These capabilities allow for you to see all of your PCB assembly during the x-ray inspection process.

-PCB x-ray inspection today is a necessity on modern printed circuit boards as there are many devices which have non-inspectable surfaces.
-Chief amongst the solder joints wit non visually inspectable surfaces include both ball grid arrays as well as bottom-terminated components.
+PCB x-ray inspection today is a necessity on modern printed circuit boards as there are many devices which have non inspect-able surfaces.
+Chief amongst the solder joints with non visually inspect-able surfaces include both ball grid arrays as well as bottom-terminated components.
 X-ray PCB inspection allows you to both make calls in terms of the inspection criteria as well as measurements.
-PCB x-ray inspection also allows you to “see” solder voids (as well as measuring them) as well as solder anomalies like non-wetting and solder balls and fines.
-Other uses of these x-ray images include determining the hole fill of plated throughhole solder joints without destructive testing like cross sectioning.
-Another useful phenomenon which can be seen is the wetting characteristics of solder on pads underneath a component or that remina hidden to the eye because of the density of the printed circuit board.
+PCB x-ray inspection also allows you to “see” solder voids (including measurements) as well as solder anomalies like non-wetting solder balls.
+Other uses of these x-ray images include determining the hole fill of plated through-hole solder joints without destructive testing like cross sectioning.
+Another useful phenomenon which can be seen is the wetting characteristics of solder on pads underneath a component or that remain hidden to the eye because of the density of the printed circuit board.
 All of these criteria and more can be noted with a proper view of the printed circuit board during x-ray inspection.

 Below are some sample images and applications: